bingeli1212/nitrile-preview/doc/DOC-diagram.md

     node.B  (5,5)
     edge.A.B {dir:45}

 If the edge is going to include arrow heads, then one of the following three options should've been used

     edge.A.B {arrow;dir:45}
     edge.A.B {revarrow;dir:45}
     edge.A.B {dblarrow;dir:45}

+# The 'box' operation

++ box (x,y) (x1,y1) ...

+    This command is to draw a box at the location expressed by the path points.
+The size of the box is controlled by the 'w' and 'h' members of the configuration parameters, each of which can be set    by the 'config' operation to be a default.

+    ```
+    box {w:3;h:2} (x,y) (x1,y1) ...
+    ```